 Rosacea is commonly divided into two categories:

-- Inflammatory is the most aggressive and usually starts from a non-inflammatory presentation.
+- Inflammatory is the most aggressive and usually starts from a non-inflammatory Rosacea presentation.

-Many doctors believe that non-inflammatory rosacea is exacerbated by thinning of the skin which allows the underlying blood vessels to show - especially on cheeks.
+Many doctors believe that non-inflammatory rosacea is exacerbated by thinning of the skin that allows the underlying blood vessels to show - especially on cheeks.

-Why Does My Rosacea Flare Up When It's Hot?
+Why Does Rosacea Flare Up When It's Hot?

-We've all seen that when a person becomes too hot, his or her face reddens.
-This is because the blood vessels dilate or swell to allow the warm blood to flow to the surface of the skin so the heat can escape.
+We've all seen that when a person becomes too hot, the face reddens.
+This is because the blood vessels dilate or swell to allow the warm blood to flow to the surface of the skin allowing heat to escape.

 The blushing and flushing that is so characteristic of rosacea is directly affected by temperature increases such as hot weather, hot showers, exercise, spicy foods, alcohol, and hot fluids.

-The heat causes vasodilation (the dilation of the blood vessels).
-Vasodilation causes redness in the face and rosacea flare ups.
+The heat causes vasodilation (the dilation of the blood vessels) creating redness in the face and rosacea flare ups.
 Therefore, it is often recommended that rosacea sufferers avoid hot, spicy foods and extended periods in the sun.

 Best Moisturizers for Rosacea

-As it does with all atrophic skin conditions, these ingredients generate new, active fibrocytes and capillaries, which create tremendous amounts of:
+As they do with all atrophic skin conditions, these ingredients help generate new, active fibrocytes and capillaries that create tremendous amounts of: